Starmer weakens pledges on military action votes and Saudi arms sales

 But he added: “I’m not ruling out law.”

-Back in 2020, Sir Keir said that the UK “should stop the sale of arms to Saudi Arabia” over concerns about their use in the Yemen civil war.
+In 2020, Sir Keir said the UK “should stop the sale of arms to Saudi Arabia” over concerns about their use in the Yemen civil war.

-On Sunday he said he was still committed to reviewing all arms sales, but would not be definitive when it came to the Saudis.
+On Sunday, he said he is still committed to reviewing all arms sales, but would not be definitive when it came to the Saudis.

 He told the BBC: “We will review the situation and the review will give us the answers to those questions.”